ericlee0920/Cluster-Viz/README.md

 # Expression Cluster Visualization
 ## Updated: November 26, 2020.
 ### Background and Rationale
 **Cluster-Viz** is a workflow for the visualization of single cell expression data, specifically from [Imaging Mass Cytometry™](https://www.fluidigm.com/applications/imaging-mass-cytometry) (IMC).
 IMC is an extension of mass cytometry that preserves spatial context, rendering not only protein expression data but also spatial coordinates.
 High dimensional expression data when coupled with spatial information allows the intricate analysis of cell to cell interactions.
-It is our belief that plotting by spatial coordinates improve beyond visualizations using dimension reduction such as [t-SNE](https://lvdmaaten.github.io/tsne/).
-The objective of Cluster-Viz addresses the need to visualize high dimensional data and extract the underlying topological structure for a single patient sample.
+It is our belief that plotting by spatial coordinates improves beyond visualizations using dimension reduction and stochastic representations such as [t-SNE](https://lvdmaaten.github.io/tsne/).
+The objective of Cluster-Viz addresses the need to visualize high dimensional data and extract the underlying topological structure for a single patient IMC sample.
+The specific procedure of the workflow is documented below.
 This workflow can also be generalized to other single cell expression data with changes to the input data format which is described below in detail.

 The underlying approach to this workflow has four modules:
-- Data Extraction: pre-processing the data for downstream analysis.
+- Data Extraction: pre-processing (data cleaning, wrangling) the data for downstream analysis.
-- Community Clustering: using Phenograph to cluster single cells to clusters of similar cell types based on expression values.
+- Community Clustering: using [Phenograph](https://github.com/dpeerlab/PhenoGraph) to cluster single cells to clusters of similar cell types based on expression values.
+This is a stochastic method and it does not require input of number of clusters.
 - Spatial Graph and Edge Distribution: produce cell type labelled spatial graphs, a bar graph of edge distributions, and a t-SNE plot for comparison.
 - Hierarchical Heatmap: produce a z-scored mean marker hierarchical heat map.

 <img src="https://github.com/ericlee0920/Cluster-Viz/blob/main/DAG.png?raw=true" width="300" height="300">

 Package Dependencies:
+*You should have Python 3 and Miniconda installed for Linux*
   - snakemake-minimal = 5.29.0
   - jinja2 = 2.11.2
   - networkx >= 2.5